 The De Bethune DB28 Maxichrono features a mono-pusher 24-hour chronograph with five hands on the central pinion, all chronograph indications imprinted on the center and perimeter of the dial and black Arabic numerals.
 This new watch is fitted with a 5N rose gold middle case measuring 45 mm in diameter and 11 mm in thickness.

 From the center to the periphery one can find the 24-hour central chrono register, a chapter ring with black glossy Arabic numerals to read the time and lastly a chapter ring with minute indicators for the chronograph minutes and seconds.
 The five central hands —two flame-blued steel hands for the hours and seconds of the chronograph, one rose gold hand for the chronograph minutes and two hand-polished blackened steel hands for the time with hours and minutes— are perfectly curved on their tips and perfectly contrasting.

 Now, if you were impressed by the front of the watch, wait till you see the display case back where another wonderful surprise and a real treat for the eyes awaits.
-As you turn the watch around, you can contemplate the fascinating manual-wound De Bethune calibre DB2030.
+As you turn the watch around, you can contemplate the fascinating manual wound De Bethune calibre DB2030.
 This in-house movement which is composed of 384 parts, 47 jewels and three column wheels is fully crafted and decorated by hand.
 The beating heart oscillating at a frequency of 36,600 vph provides an outstanding power reserve of five full days.

-On the wrist, this watch is an absolute treat wearing slightly bigger than its actual size —due to the shape of its lugs— and very comfortably.
+On the wrist, the De Bethune DB28 Maxichrono is an absolute treat that wears slightly bigger than its actual size —due to the shape of its lugs— but very comfortably.
 One of the nicest touches on this watch is the lack of branding on the dial that makes it even more unique and exclusive.
-Only those watchlifestylers in the know, will be able to call you out on what you are wearing.
+Only those that are in the know will be able to call you out on what you are wearing.
 This timepiece is also available as ref.
 DB28MCTN in mirror-polished grade 5 titanium middle case with matching mirror-polished grade 5 titanium short or long floating lugs with blue Arabic numerals on the dial.